Valais witch trials: History

 By the summer of 1428, the entire Valais was affected.
 On 7 August, the authorities in Leuk issued a formal proclamation of the necessary procedures for a witch trial.
 According to this document, the "public talk or slander of three or four neighbours" was enough for arrest and imprisonment, even if the accused was a member of the nobility.
 The use of torture was reserved for victims "slandered by five, six, or seven or more persons, up to the number of ten, who were qualified to do so and not under suspicion themselves", but also those "accused by three persons who had been tried and sentenced to death for the practice of sorcery".

 According to Fründ's account, the victims were accused of murder, heresy, and sorcery, being in pact with the devil.
 They were supposedly paying tribute to the devil, who appeared as a black animal such as a bear or a ram.
 The devil asked his followers to avoid holy mass and confession.
 Fründ relates that some of the accused were tortured to death without issuing a confession, while others did confess a variety of evil deeds, such as causing lameness, blindness, madness, miscarriage, impotence, infertility, and killing and eating their own children.

+He also alludes to the topos of flying witches - saying that they would apply a salve to their chairs, and then ride the chairs wherever they wanted - and the Witches' Sabbath, saying that the witches would meet in people's cellars at night and drink their wine, and meeting to listen to anti-Christian sermons by the devil in the form of a schoolmaster, with a mock-confession of any good-deeds they might have done, which would gain much influence in the early modern period.
+He even reports some of them being werewolves, killing livestock in the shape of a wolf, and knowing the recipe of an invisibility potion.

 Others confessed to ruining crops (wine and grain) and causing livestock to give no milk and plowing teams to stand still.

 The trials continued for several years more, well into the 1430s.

 The number of victims is unknown, but ranges in the hundreds.
 Fründ speaks of a conspiracy of "700" witches of which "more than 200" had been burned two years into the trials (c.
 1430).

 Contrary to the later phase of the European witch-trials, when the majority of those accused were women, the victims in the Valais witch trials are estimated to have been two-thirds male and one-third female.

 Reception and influence

-After the witch trials had subsided in Valais and Savoy, the phenomenon spread further in the decades leading up to the Reformation, to Fribourg and Neuchatel (1440), Vevey (1448), the bishopric of Lausanne and Lake Geneva area (c.
-1460–1480) and Dommartin (1498, 1524-1528).
+After the witch trials had subsided in Valais and Savoy, the phenomenon spread further in the decades leading up to the Reformation, to Fribourg and Neuchâtel (1440), Vevey (1448), the bishopric of Lausanne and Lake Geneva area (c.
+1460–1480) and Dommartin (1498, 1524–1528).